-The Cores toolbar is available from the View menu if you have enabled multicore debugging, see Setting up for symmetric multicore debugging, page 337 or Setting up for asymmetric multicore debugging, page 337, respectively.
+debugging, page 387 or Setting up for asymmetric multicore debugging, page 387, respectively.

 This toolbar is a complement to and shows the same state as the Cores window.
 Each core has a button with an adjacent drop-down menu.
 Click a button to make C-SPY focus on that core.